 - Joining a support group

 - Physically taking care of herself (some days this may be as simple as taking a shower)

 - Doing something to remind herself that she is beautiful (getting a haircut, a massage, etc.)

 Refers to the disease of being addicted to sex-related behaviors.

 Feeling of not belonging, unworthiness.
 Intensely painful emotion that causes us to want to withdraw from contact with others.
-Coach Cat reminds us that there is a difference between guilt and shame.
-Guilt = we did something bad.
+There is a difference between guilt and shame.
+Guilt = I did something bad.
 Shame = I AM bad.

 The preferred term at Betrayal Trauma Recovery for a woman who has suffered due to her husband’s sexual addiction, pornography addiction, lies, emotional abuse, etc. A woman who becomes her own hero by setting boundaries and creating a safe home.

-“When an addict ‘slips,’ he generally gets himself ‘back on the wagon’ relatively quickly, and while that slip is considered a setback, it doesn’t necessarily undo all of the positive recovery work that he has been doing to that point.
+“When an addict ‘slips’ he, generally, gets himself ‘back on the wagon’ relatively quickly, and while that slip is considered a setback, it doesn’t necessarily undo all of the positive recovery work that he has been doing to that point.

-For sex addicts, for example, a slip might involve clicking on an inappropriate website, viewing something sexually explicit, then stopping himself before allowing that behavior to draw him back into the vortex of chronic and compulsive sexual acting out.”
+“For sex addicts, for example, a slip might involve clicking on an inappropriate website, viewing something sexually explicit, then stopping himself before allowing that behavior to draw him back into the vortex of chronic and compulsive sexual acting out.”

 Occurs when a sex addict chooses to stop looking at porn, engaging in sex with self or others, going to strip clubs, communicating with affair partners, etc. Often, he will share the number of days he has been sober.